Cleanup-Crew-From-Discord/Cleanup-Crew-From-Discord/README.md

--Trying to make a Mindustry Mod that isn't absolute trash
+Trying to make a Mindustry Mod that isn't absolute trash